 What is a relaxed performance?

-A relaxed performance is intended specifically to be sensitive to and accepting of audience members who may benefit from a more relaxed environment, including (but not limited to) those with autistic spectrum conditions, anyone with sensory and communication disorders, learning disabled people, people with dementia or even just very small children.
+A relaxed performance is specifically designed to be sensitive to and accepting of audience members who may benefit from a more relaxed environment, including (but not limited to) those with autistic spectrum conditions, anyone with sensory and communication disorders, people with learning disabilities, people with dementia or even just very small children.

-To create a relaxing environment.
-We will aim to deliver an experience which minimises certain aspects of coming to the theatre and watching a show that someone might find stressful – this can be things such as loud noises, dark or too bright lighting, sitting still for long periods of time, unfamiliar spaces, a sense of perceived danger, sensory overload and feeling overwhelmed.
+We deliver an experience which minimises certain aspects of coming to the theatre that some may find stressful – this can be such things as loud noises, dark or too bright lighting, sitting still for long periods of time, unfamiliar spaces, a sense of perceived danger, sensory overload and feeling overwhelmed.

 - Having a relaxed attitude to audience behaviour.
 People may want to get up and walk around, some may talk during the performance, etc.